nodecopter/nodecopter.com/pages/compass/venue.md

   every drone that is powered on will open its own wi-fi.
 Be sure your venue's WiFi can handle this!

-* **Electricity**: be sure there are enough power sockets and enough power splitters so you can hook up the rechargers for the batteries.
+* **Electricity**: be sure there are enough power sockets and enough power splitters.
+  People need to recharge their computers and their phones, and you need too hook up the rechargers for the batteries somewhere.
 You don't want to run out of fully charged batteries when people are doing crazy stuff with their drones!

 * **Projector and screen**: for the introductory talk at the beginning of a